 Michael L. Meyers, M.D., Ph.D.
 We entered into a new employment agreement with Michael L. Meyers M.D., Ph.D. that became effective on March 2, 2016, the date of effectiveness of the registration statement for our initial public offering.
-Dr. Meyers' employment agreement provides for his atwill employment as our Senior Vice President, Chief Development Officer, and in May 2016, he became our Senior Vice President, Chief Medical Officer.
-Pursuant to Dr. Meyers' employment agreement, Dr. Meyers' annual base salary is \$375,000, and may be increased from time to time based on the review of our compensation committee.
-Dr. Meyers' employment agreement further provides that he is eligible to earn an annual target performance bonus of up to 35% of his annual base salary upon attainment of objectives to be determined by our Board or our compensation committee.
+Dr. Meyers' employment agreement provides for his at-will employment as our Senior Vice President, Chief Development Officer, and in May 2016, he became our Senior Vice President, Chief Medical Officer.
+Dr. Meyers' employment agreement established his base salary and annual target performance bonus at the time it was executed, which our Compensation Committee may increase from time to time.
+For the years ended December 31, 2017 and 2016, Dr. Meyers' base salary was \$400,000 and \$375,000, respectively.
+Dr. Meyers' employment agreement further provides that he is eligible to earn an annual target performance bonus upon attainment of objectives to be determined by our Board or our Compensation Committee.
+Effective as of January 1, 2018, our Board approved the Compensation Committee's recommendations to increase Dr. Meyers' base salary to \$412,000, with an annual target performance bonus of up to 40% of his annual base salary.
 Dr. Meyers also is entitled to reimbursement for all necessary and reasonable business expenses incurred in connection with his duties in accordance with our generally applicable policies.

 Dr. Meyers' employment agreement further provides that in the event his employment is terminated without "cause," as defined in his employment agreement, or he terminates his employment for "good reason," as defined in his employment agreement, he is entitled to (i) a lump sum severance payment equal to six months base salary and (ii) payment on his behalf of up to 12 months of health insurance benefits continuation.
 If Dr. Meyers' employment is terminated without cause or he terminates his employment for good reason within three months prior to or 12 months after a "change in control" of us, as defined in his employment agreement, he is instead entitled to (a) a lump sum severance payment equal to the sum of 12 months base salary and 100% of the greater of (1) the average annual target performance bonus paid to him for the preceding three years or (2) his annual target performance bonus in effect as of the change in control, (b) payment on his behalf of up to 12 months of health insurance benefits continuation and (c) full accelerated vesting on all of his unvested options and the lapse of any reacquisition or repurchase rights we hold with respect to any other equity award granted to him pursuant to any of our equity incentive plans.
-In order to receive his severance benefits, Dr. Meyers must sign a general release of claims.
+To receive his severance benefits, Dr. Meyers must sign a general release of claims.

-In addition, Dr. Meyers' employment agreement provides that in the event the severance and other benefits provided for or otherwise payable to Dr. Meyers' constitute "parachute payments" within the meaning of Section 280G of the Code and are subject to the excise tax imposed by Section 4999 of the Code, we will pay either (i) Dr. Meyers' severance benefits under the employment agreement in full or (ii) only a part of Dr. Meyers' severance benefits under the largest payment possible without the imposition of the excise tax, in each case, depending upon which alternative would result in Dr. Meyers receiving the greater net after-tax payment.
+In addition, Dr. Meyers' employment agreement provides that in the event the severance and other benefits provided for or otherwise payable to Dr. Meyers' constitute "parachute payments" within the meaning of Section 280G of the Code and are subject to the excise tax imposed by Section 4999 of the Code, we will pay either (i) Dr.

+Meyers' severance benefits under the employment agreement in full or (ii) only a part of Dr. Meyers' severance benefits under the employment agreement such that Dr. Meyers receives the largest payment possible without the imposition of the excise tax, in each case, depending upon which alternative would result in Dr. Meyers receiving the greater net after-tax payment.